HifiMule/HifiMule/README.md

 <h1 align="center">HifiMule</h1>

 <p align="center">
-  Sync your Jellyfin media library to portable devices — DAPs, iPods with Rockbox, USB players, and more.
+  Sync your open source media server library to portable devices — DAPs, iPods with Rockbox, USB players, and more.
 </p>

 ---

-HifiMule is a desktop application that bridges your [Jellyfin](https://jellyfin.org/) media server and legacy mass-storage MP3 players.
+HifiMule is a desktop application that bridges open source media servers and legacy mass-storage MP3 players.
+It supports [Jellyfin](https://jellyfin.org/) and Subsonic-compatible servers such as [Navidrome](https://www.navidrome.org/).
 Browse your library, pick what you want, and sync it to your device with delta transfers and resume support.

 ## Features

-- **Library browsing** — Navigate views, collections, and albums directly from your Jellyfin server
+- **Library browsing** — Navigate views, collections, and albums directly from your media server
 - **Selective sync** — Add items to a sync basket and transfer only what you choose
 - **Delta sync** — Compares local and remote state; downloads only what's changed
 - **Resumable transfers** — Interrupted syncs pick up where they left off
 - **Device management** — Initialize devices, inspect storage, configure sync profiles
 - **Manifest tracking** — A `.hifimule.json` manifest on-device tracks synced files with repair and prune tools
-- **Scrobble bridge** — Reads Rockbox `.scrobbler.log` files and reports playback history back to Jellyfin
+- **Scrobble bridge** — Reads Rockbox `.scrobbler.log` files and reports playback history back to your media server
 - **System tray daemon** — Runs in the background with status indicators (idle, syncing, error)
 - **Hardware-aware** — Validates path lengths and filename character sets for legacy devices
-- **Secure credentials** — Stores Jellyfin tokens in the OS keyring, never on disk
+- **Secure credentials** — Stores server credentials in the OS keyring, never on disk

 ## Disclaimer